 With summer on the way, you may be thinking about adding a pool to your property.
 Whether you want to add it to an investment property or your own home, there are factors you need to consider before ‘jumping in’.

-Whether you want to add a pool to an investment property or your own home, there are some factors you need to consider before ‘jumping in’.
+Whether you want to add it to an investment property or your own home, there are factors you need to consider before 'jumping in'.

 Tips when talking to your builder

 Buying a pool is not a small purchase, so when speaking with your pool builder, make sure you look out for these things.

 Do you know what is included in the purchase price?
 Does the company you are going with have a warranty available?
 Make sure you shop around and if you find a better price, don't forget you could use this to negotiate the price down with other builders.

 Even if this company has competitive prices, you need to find out about their job history.
 Ask for testimonials and word of mouth anecdotes.

 You can also search the company online.
 Look at review sites as well as their social media pages as past customers often express their experiences on social media.

 It is important you get several quotes from different companies so you can compare what's on offer.
 Make sure you follow up on what is included and what isn't.
 For example, there may be a hidden cost that they don't include in the quote that could come along later and cause a big blow to your budget.

 One final point to mention before allowing family and friends to swim is, can everyone swim?
 It may seem obvious but don't just assume.
 Always ask the question of every visitor that is about to dive in.
 If you are aware of their skill level you can ensure that there is proper supervision according to skill level.
 Drowning is a silent killer so you need to be vigilant at all times.
 A swimming pool is a great way to teach kids how to become confident in the water, but it is important to ensure all the right safety precautions are put in place.

 See if you qualify.
 To get a more accurate idea of how much you can borrow with State Custodians,